 Acquire More Users and Contributors.
 Our active user base of SMBs currently represents a very small fraction of the global total of SMBs.
 We view this as marketing opportunity.
-Much of our growth to date has been driven by word of mouth recommendations; we plan to continue to foster word of mouth by continuing a grow our library and deliver exceptional service.
+Much of our growth to date has been driven by word of mouth recommendations; we plan to continue to foster word of mouth by continuing grow our library and deliver exceptional service.
 Additionally, we expect to increase our investments in online and offline marketing to help raise awareness in or core customer and contributor communities as well as in additional market segments and geographies.

 Lead Innovation in User and Contributor Experience.
 With one of the largest collections of images in the industry, and one of the highest volumes of si traffic and commercial image downloads, we believe that we have more information on marketplace and user needs than any of our competitors.
 We intend to use th advantage to continue to improve the quality of our search algorithms and user experience.
 We also plan to enhance the tools we offer contributors to help them easi establish their portfolio on our site, track their performance and explore opportunities to create content that customers need.
-Furthermore, we intend to roll out ne product offerings and product extensions that we believe will create deeper relationships with our core communities and attract new users to our sites.

 Increase Localization.
 We are a global company, with contributors and users in more than 150 countries and a website that is available in ten languages.
 We plan to deepen our global penetration among users and contributors by improving the quality of the Shutterstock experience, regardless of language or location.
 The is significant unmet demand for localized content, such as images with locally relevant themes, objects and ethnicities.
-We plan to increase the geographical diversit of our contributor community so that we can provide the images demanded by our increasingly global user base.
+We plan to increase the geographical diversity of our contributor community so that we can provide the images demanded by our increasingly global user base.

 Increase Our Penetration of Media Agencies and Large Enterprises.
 To date, the majority of our revenue has been generated from small and medium-size businesses purchasing online.
 Currently, less than 10% of our revenue is generated through direct sales to large organizations.
-We believe that we have a strong valu proposition for large media agencies and enterprises, which have historically purchased commercial imagery via sales-driven relationships.
-We are working to increase our revenue from these companies through a direct sales approach and by offering tailored purchas options.
+We believe that we have a strong value proposition for large media agencies and enterprises, which have historically purchased commercial imagery via sales-driven relationships.
+We are working to increase our revenue from these companies through a direct sales approach and by offering tailored purchase options.

 Pursue Emerging Content Types.
 Alternative content types such as video footage represent significant opportunities for growth.
-Given the convergence photography and video tools, we believe that our network effects in still image licensing will help propel our efforts in the video market.
-In addition to video, we se opportunities in other emerging digital content areas that may be relevant to our customers.
+Given the convergence ophotography and video tools, we believe that our network effects in still image licensing will help propel our efforts in the video market.
+In addition to video, we so opportunities in other emerging digital content areas that may be relevant to our customers.